 You can also pick up the Xbox One ChatPad.

-Xbox One Tips: Join the Preview Program for Early Updates
+Xbox One Tips: Join the Xbox Insider Program for Early Updates

-Microsoft’s Xbox Preview Program lets Xbox One owners get the latest updates a month ahead of schedule in exchange for providing feedback about new features.
-Joining the program is free, but you’ll have to find someone already participating to invite you.
+Microsoft’s Xbox Insider Program lets Xbox One owners get the latest updates a month ahead of schedule in exchange for providing feedback about new features.
+Joining the program is free, try downloading the Insider Hub app from the Xbox Store.